coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     * :n:`@ident__1 -> Z`
     * :n:`@ident__1 -> option Z`

+    When parsing, the application of the parsing function :n:`@ident__2` to the number will be fully reduced, and universes of the resulting term will be refreshed.

   .. cmdv:: Numeral Notation @ident__1 @ident__2 @ident__3 : @scope (warning after @num).

     When a literal larger than :token:`num` is parsed, a warning